Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 Return to the Menu

-If you have a structure onscreen, and you select Utilities/Copy To Clipboard, Str3Di32 will put the image of the structure into the clipboard.
+If you have a structure onscreen and you select Utilities/Copy To Clipboard, StruMM3D will put a very high quality image of the structure into the clipboard.
 You can the do many wonderful things with that image.
 You can paste it into a word-processed document.
 You can paste it into MS Paint in order to invert the colors, or to artistically convert it into a surreal image.
 Anything that comes to mind, and any operation that can be done with/on graphics images, can be done with the structure's image.
+This high quality image file will be saved into the current working directory/folder, into the Str3Di storage folder and into the \Str3Di\Graphics folder.

 The molecular images in this web-site were generated in precisely this fashion!